What is this Psion Organiser II?

 Here's a simple(ish) explanation.

-Back in the late '80s, in the days before Bluetooth and WiFi, the only way to move your information between the Organiser and a 'proper' PC (which back then would have had a 25-pin serial port) was via a special device called the Psion Comms Link.
-The Comms Link was essentially a 25-pin serial cable (plus a bit of software) that plugged into the top of the Organiser.
+Back in the late '80s, in the days before Bluetooth and WiFi, the only way to move your information between the Organiser and a 'proper' computer was via a special device called the Psion Comms Link.
+The Comms Link was essentially a serial cable (plus a bit of software) that plugged into the top of the Organiser.

 Has anyone else tried anything similar?